 Parking for the Children's Learning Center drop-off and pick-up (with flashers on) is provided in the circle in front of the LEC building.
 If the designated spaces are full when you arrive, you may pull up along the curb, avoiding the handicapped accessible space.
 You are welcome to park there while you sign in, accompany your child to the room, help him or her to wash hands, and put away belongings.
+Please do not allow your vehicle to idle unless needed due to extreme heat or cold to maintain interior or engine temperatures.
 If the children and staff are not in your child's room when you arrive, look for a sign on the door indicating the group's location, and accompany your child to the group so that a staff member is able to greet your child and take responsibility for him or her.
 NEVER send a child into the Center or a classroom without making at least eye contact with one of our staff!